IBM/cpg/README.md

-## For more details see the paper: Compositional Program Generation for Systematic Generalization
+## For more details see the paper: Compositional Program Generation for Few-Shot Systematic Generalization
 https://arxiv.org/abs/2309.16467

 ## Installation